sds-edu/SDS-Redis-Guide/README.md

 ### What is Redis?

 **Redis** (REmote DIctionary Server) is an open-source, in-memory data structure store.
-Because it keeps all data in RAM rather than writing it immediately to a spinning disk or SSD, operations are incredibly fast—often reading and writing in under a millisecond.
+Because it keeps all data in RAM rather than writing it immediately to a spinning disk or SSD, operations are incredibly fast, often reading and writing in under a millisecond.

 While we are using it as a high-speed buffer today, Redis is a versatile tool in modern software engineering.
 Common use cases include: